SunboX/radpro-wifi-bridge/README.md

 As soon as the bridge learns the RadPro device ID it emits Home Assistant MQTT Discovery payloads under `homeassistant/<component>/…/config`, creating sensors such as tube rate, pulse count, battery voltage/percentage, and power state automatically.
 Entities update in place whenever you rename the device in the portal.

 > **Home Assistant / Mosquitto tip:** the default add-on configuration disables anonymous clients.
 Either enable anonymous mode (`anonymous: true`) or create a dedicated MQTT user and enter those credentials in the portal.
 A `MQTT connect failed: 5` log means the broker rejected the connection as unauthorised.

-**Compatibility note:** So far this code has been tested only with the **Bosean FS‑600** running firmware **“Rad Pro 3.0.1”**.
-If you encounter problems with other adapters, please open an issue so we can track it.
-I’m happy to help, but I can’t afford to buy every device — get in touch if you’re able to loan or sponsor hardware for debugging.

 ---